 We don’t really believe anything will happen when we do pray–

 Over and over again in the New Testament we are told that God is much more inclined to answer prayer when the person praying actually believes that something will happen because they prayed.
 I will be the first to admit that God does not answer all our prayers the way we want Him to answer our prayers.
-However, that does not mean we should stop believing that God will answer when we do pray.
+However, that does not mean we should stop believing that God will answer when we do pray, especially when we are praying for things that are categorically in His will like people getting saved, repenting, etc.

 We pray for dumb stuff-